-Vacancies in nomination for new party candidates are governed by Articles 10 and 25 of the Illinois Election Code, 10 ILCS 5, et seq.
-Any vacancy in nomination of new political party candidates that occurs prior to the date of certification for the consolidated election may be filled by resolution by the party officers prior to the certification date.
-A vacancy occurring after certification but prior to 15 days before the consolidated election may be filled by resolution by the new party officers within eight days after the event creating the vacancy.
+Vacancies in nomination for new party candidates are governed by Articles 10 and 25 of the Election Code, 10 ILCS 5, et seq.
+Any vacancy in nomination of new political party candidates that occurs prior to the date of certification for the Consolidated Election may be filled by resolution by the party officers prior to the certification date.

+A vacancy occurring after certification but prior to 15 days before the Consolidated Election may be filled by resolution by the new party officers within 8 days after the event creating the vacancy.
 The party officers are those individuals named in the certificate of officers attached to the petition to create a new political party.
-If the new political party failed to file a certificate of party organization, vacancies cannot be filled and the name of the original nominee appears on the ballot.
+If the new political party failed to file a certificate of party organization, vacancies cannot be filled.

+Any vacancy occurring 15 days or less before the Consolidated Election cannot be filled and the name of the original nominee appears on the ballot.
 If the results of the official canvass show that the original nominee received the highest number of votes, that candidate is proclaimed elected, which then creates a vacancy in office.

 (10 ILCS 5/10-11)

-NOTE: Resolutions to fill vacancies in nomination must be sent by U.S. mail or personal delivery to the certifying officer or board within three days of the action by which the vacancy was filled.
+Resolutions to fill vacancies in nomination must be sent by U.S. mail or personal delivery to the certifying officer or board within three days of the action by which the vacancy was filled.
 If the resolution is sent by mail and the postmark on the envelope is dated prior to expiration of the three-day period, the notice of resolution is deemed filed within the three-day limit.
 Failure to transmit a notice or resolution to the certifying officer or board authorizes the officer or board to certify the original candidate.
 (10 ILCS 5/10-11)

-A resolution to fill a vacancy in nomination must be notarized and include the name of the original nominee and the office vacated, the date the vacancy occurred, the name and address of the nominee selected to fill the vacancy, and the date of selection.
+A resolution to fill a vacancy in nomination must be notarized and include:

+- the name of the original nominee and the office vacated, - the date the vacancy occurred, - the name and address of the nominee selected to fill the vacancy, and - the date of selection.
 (10 ILCS 5/10-11)